Chart Color Schemes

 Health performance in Park Avenue is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-The rate of private health cover in the area is approximately 52%, higher than the average SA2 area (~2,879 people).
-The most prevalent medical conditions are arthritis and mental health issues, affecting 10.4% and 10.4% of residents respectively.
-Conversely, 60.8% of residents reported having no medical ailments, compared to 64.7% in the rest of Queensland.
-As of April 2021, 18.2% of Park Avenue's population is aged 65 and over (1,008 people).
-Health outcomes among seniors are broadly aligned with those of the general population.
+Private health cover is prevalent at approximately 52%, covering around 2,879 individuals, which exceeds the average for SA2 areas.
+The most common medical conditions are arthritis and mental health issues, affecting 10.4% of residents each.
+Conversely, 60.8% reported being free from medical ailments, compared to 64.7% in the rest of Queensland.
+As of 2021, 18.2% of Park Avenue's population is aged 65 and over, comprising 1,008 individuals.
+The health outcomes among seniors are broadly aligned with those of the general population.

 Frequently Asked Questions - Health